lashoun/upgraded-fefates-randomizer/README.md

 ### Revelations Chapter 8: Hayato was not replaced!
 This is an issue from the original randomizer; I can't fix it myself.
 This can amusingly lead to recruiting two Hayatos.

-# Original README by thane98

-This is an early version of a class + join order randomizer for Fire Emblem Fates.
-Keep in mind that the entire tool is a work-in-progress at the moment, so some features may not work as intended.
-In fact, you could potentially experience crashes depending on which features you are using.
-A breakdown of features, options, and tool usage can be found below.

-## Current Features
-- Assign random classes to new characters using proper genders (male character will receive a male class, female characters will receive a female class.)
-- Randomize base stats, growths, and stat modifiers without changing totals.
-If a character starts with 30 points across every stat, they will end with that many.
-The randomizer only changes where these points are invested.
-- Randomize existing skills.
-At the moment, this feature simply chooses from every available skill in the game.
-Additional options may be added in the future to allow users to determine which skills the randomizer chooses from.
-- Adjust the order that characters join in.
-- Adjust cutscenes, sounds, and alternate appearances to match the new join order.
-For example, if Izana switches with Ryoma, then Izana will appear in Ryoma's place during the prologue, chapter 4, and chapter 6.
-- Swap 3D models for cutscenes.
-- Randomize children by assigning them to different parents and paralogues.

-## Basic Options
-Join Order - Switch when characters join you in the story.
-Cutscenes - Change cutscene text to reflect the new join order.
-Sounds - Change voice lines in cutscenes to match the join order.
-Same-Sex - Only swap characters of the same sex.
-Models - Change the models used in cutscenes based off of the join order.

-Randomize Stats - Enable stat randomization.
-Passes - Determines how many times the randomizer will take a point from one stat and add it to another.

-Randomize Skills - Enable skill randomization.
-Promote Jakob/Felicia - Treat Jakob and Felicia as promoted units when randomizing classes.
-DLC Classes - Add DLC classes to the class pool when randomizing.

-## Optional Characters
-Anna
-Amiibo Units (Marth, Ike, Lucina, Robin)
-Children

-## Experimental Options
-Change All Appearances - Change every instance of a character to use their randomized class.

-## Instructions
-1. Create a folder to use for storing game files.
-You will need to pick out a specific set of game files from the ROM so that the randomizer can modify them.
-2. Create a folder called GameData inside the storage folder.
-From your ROM, copy GameData.bin.lz and the Dispos and Person folders from the ROM's GameData folder into the one you created.
-3. Create a folder called castle inside the storage folder.
-From your ROM, copy castle_join.bin.lz from the castle folder into the castle folder you created.
-4. Copy the m folder and Script folder from your ROM into the storage folder.
-Your storage folder should look like this:
-	- Main Directory
-		- castle
-			- castle_join.bin.lz
-		- GameData
-			- dispos
-			- person
-			- GameData.bin.lz
-		- m
-		- Scripts
-5. Run FEAT.exe, highlight all of the folders in the storage folder, and drag them into FEAT.
-The program should decompress every file in the storage folder.
-Check to make sure that the .bin.lz files now only have a .bin extension.
-6. Make a backup of this folder so that you don't have to go through this process again.
-7. Run Fates-Randomizer.jar, click "Open and Verify," and select the storage folder.
-You should see a new window pop up with options.
-If you do not, the window will show you which file was not found.
-8. Select a path and options.
-Refer to the section above if you do not understand an option.
-Hit "Randomize" and let the program sit.
-When the program finishes, a little notification will pop up in the corner of the window.
-9. Close Fates-Randomizer.jar and highlight all of the files in the storage folder.
-Drag them into FEAT like you did previously to recompress them.
-You can close FEAT it finishes compressing every file.
-10. You're done!
-You can either merge these files in with a ROM if you're using HANS (back up the ROM if you're doing this just in case) or place the files in your patch folder if you're using NTR.
-Enjoy your randomized adventure!
-11. As a final note, DO NOT use this on top of an existing save or branch of fate.
-Use a fresh save starting from the very beginning if you want a stable playthrough.

-## Known Issues

-- Lunatic is more unstable than other modes.
-Crashes have been reported on chapter 2 and chapter 4 when playing on Lunatic.
-- Leo's model does not swap correctly during chapter 2's cutscenes, causing a generic model to appear in its place.
-- Randomizing without join order turned on will not swap out weapons.
-- AI does not behave correctly in certain instances when "Change All Appearances" is turned on.

-## Troubleshooting

-If you experience any sort of crash, the only way to fix it requires removing the file causing the issue.
-For HANS users removal means overwriting the corrupted file with the original.
-NTR users can just delete them.
-In general, a crash is likely due to either a bad script or bad dispo file.
-The first step should be to identify which chapter the crash occurred in and look for its scripts.
-So if a crash occurred for you in Birthright chapter 6, you'd look for A006.cmb in the Scripts folder and every file that starts with A006 in Scripts->Bev.
-Remove/Replace these files and try the chapter again.
-If you still get a crash, follow the same process but remove the dispo file this time.
-From all of my testing, those were the only files capable of causing full crashes.
-If you experience any sort of crash or odd behaviour, feel free to report it in the randomizer thread.
-I'll do my best to try and fix the issue in a future update.